 The best loans for general needs do not require seniors on Social Security to repay the lender because the government provides benefits for services that lower living costs.

-Government benefits for seniors over 60 are bountiful, including SSI, PACE, Medicare, Medicaid, etc. Be sure to apply for each program before borrowing money you cannot repay.
+Government benefits for seniors are free and bountiful, including SSI, PACE, Medicare, Medicaid, etc. Be sure to apply for each program before borrowing money you cannot repay.

 Home Repair Loans